 Both Clark’s and Hill’s firms had the ability to handle Detroit’s incredible growth, but more importantly were able to survive the 20th century roller coaster ride: the stock market crash, two World Wars, the introduction of immigration laws, race riots, unions, the onset of the information age and the explosion of technology.

 Each firm’s strong professional history, combined with exacting business sense, led them to be two of the top firms in the state of Michigan.
 In 1996, Clark Hill PLC made history as the largest merger ever of Michigan law firms.
-The firm’s next largest merger was in 2013 with Thorp Reed & Armstrong which also had a historic background in the Pennsylvania market and made Clark Hill into a truly national firm.
+The firm’s next merger was in 2013 with Thorp Reed & Armstrong which also had a historic background in the Pennsylvania market and made Clark Hill into a truly national firm.
 Then in 2017, Clark Hill expanded its footprint to the West Coast by joining forces with Morris Polich & Purdy LLP (MPP), a firm with nearly 100 lawyers in California and Nevada.
 In 2018, the firm combined with Texas-based Strasburger & Price.
 These successful mergers have allowed Clark Hill to stay true to its values and service, strengthen its practices, and expand its services for a diverse client base.

 Now with more than 450 attorneys and professionals based in 16 offices across the United States, as well as offices in Dublin and Mexico City, the firm stands on solid ground from its rich history yet forges ahead with incredible innovation.